zeeshanahmad0201/email_verification_tool/readme.md

 ## Installation

-To get started with the Email Verifier Tool, you need to have Go installed on your system.
+To get started with the Email Verification Tool, you need to have Go installed on your system.
 Follow these steps to install and set up the tool:

 1. **Clone the Repository**: